 |Integrated Graphics||Yes, Radeon HD 6620G||Yes, Base 650 MHz, Turbo 1.20 GHz|

 Table : AMD A8-3520M Vs Core i5-2450M Benchmarking Comparison

 |Benchmarks||AMD A8-3520M||Core i5-2450M|

 | PassMark CPU Mark Score

 The AMD’s A8-3520M bumps up the base and turbo clock of the A8-3500M by 100 MHz and should give you 5% to 7% CPU performance improvement, making it more competitive against the Intel’s Sandy Bridge Core i3 processor to great extent and to Core i5 to some extent.
 The A8-3520M comes under the Llano APU group and has integrated graphics that outperforms the Intel’s integrated HD Graphics in Sandy bridge processors by 2x margin.

 Some more details of Core i5-2450M

-The core i5-2450M is clocked at 2.50 GHz and that gives decent performance with its turbo boost 2.0 feature.
-The Integrated Graphics (HD Graphics 3000) is not that great for gaming but good enough for a decent display.
+The core i5-2450M is clocked at 2.50 GHz and should have a decent performance with its turbo boost 2.0 feature.